Skip to main content

 If you rent to tourists: damage caused by guests, liability if a guest has an accident, potential disputes and legal costs all require specific cover.

-What You Need to Cover (Second Homes – Occasional Use)
+What You Need to Cover (Second Homes – Private Use)

 For properties you own but use only occasionally (no rental activity), focus on these core protections: